Meeting Time: November 19, 2020 at 4:00pm EST

 • Default_avatar

-Paul Arquette almost 4 years ago
+Paul Arquette about 4 years ago

 There are a lot more important things that you could be addressing instead of trying to implement more ways to grab money from Toledo citizens while they are already hurting from a world-wide pandemic.
 By only providing two days notice for this meeting is also lacking leadership and shows you really don't want to hear from the citizens of Toledo.
 I oppose this motion and believe I speak for the majority of the citizens in Toledo.